On their debut album My Solo Project, indie darlings Mates of State sing,

 Editors and writers can help you to perform original research, decide which ideas are the most important, and organize your message in a way that effectively communicates all the points you’re hoping to convey.

 Striking the right balance between simplicity and nuance requires skill and experience.
 It’s an editor’s job to understand your audience’s level of proficiency, then tailor the complexity of your ideas (and the language you use to communicate them) to that audience.

 Besides correcting every last grammatical and spelling mistake (accounting for regional differences and house style), copy editors also improve the way ideas are expressed, making them easier to understand, more accurate, and more engaging.

 Working with a layout, editors can also spot typographical mistakes like text misalignment, page numbering errors, inconsistent use of typefaces, inconsistent formatting of headers and menus, and much more.

 How does it work?

 Every project is different.
 An editor’s job is to work with what you have and fill in the gaps.
 Usually, an editor will begin with an interview to determine exactly what your needs are—even if you don’t know what they are yourself—and develop a structure and schedule that works for everyone.

 Depending on the job, the first deliverable might be a polished first draft, or it might be an outline that lists all the information you’re hoping to include, organized to create a logical hierarchy and flow of ideas.
 Where there are holes, an editor can help you develop ways to complete the picture.

 How much does it cost?

 No job is too small!
-By charging in less-than-hourly increments, an editor can consult even on texts as short as a single tweet, newsletter, title, or web page header.
-It takes only a few minutes to run these short items by an editor—which keeps the fee nominal—but it can make an enormous difference to the final product, and to the image you project.
+By billing in less-than-hourly increments, an editor can consult on texts as short as a single tweet, newsletter, title, or website header.
+It takes only a few minutes to run these short items by an editor—which keeps the fee nominal—but it can make an enormous difference to the final product and the image you project.